-Cameroon is one of the fourteen Frenchspeaking African nations that ratified the CIMA treaty and adopted a common code with respect to the insurance sector.
-This supranational code was designed to regulate the insurance sector in all signatory states.
-Enforcement of the CIMA code of regulations has led to the closure of some weak insurance companies and the restructuring of the sector, which is almost completed.
-Foreign firms can operate in Cameroon, but they must have local partners.
-There are several French insurance companies working in Cameroon with Cameroonian partners.
+Cameroon is one of the fourteen

+French-speaking African nations that ratified

+the Inter-African Conference on Insurance

+Markets Treaty (CIMA) and adopted a common

+code with respect to the insurance sector.
+This

+supra-national code is designed to regulate the

+insurance sector in all signatory states.

+Enforcement of the CIMA code of regulations

+led to the closure of some weak insurance

+companies and the restructuring of the sector,

+which is almost completed.
+Foreign firms can

+operate in Cameroon, but they must have local

+partners.
+There are several foreign insurance

+companies (including one U.S. firm) working

+in Cameroon with Cameroonian partners.